Home Science Electrochemistry Water Electrolysis

 Electrolyzer for Water

-An electrolyzer is an electrolytic equipment where hydrogen and oxygen are separated from water by electrolysis.
+An electrolyzer is an electrolytic device where hydrogen and oxygen are separated from water by electrolysis.
+Different electrolyzers function in different ways because of the different types of electrolyte material.
+Therefore, different types of ionic species are produced during electrolysis.

 Electrolyzer for water electrolysis process

-Depending on the transporter of the electrolyte, electrolyzers can be divided into three types−polymer electrolyte membrane (PEM) electrolyzer, alkaline electrolyzer, and solid oxide electrolyzer.
+A water electrolyzer is also an electrochemical cell used for splitting water into hydrogen and oxygen with the help of a DC electrical power source.
+Depending on the transporter of the electrolyte, electrolyzers can be divided into three types: polymer electrolyte membrane (PEM) electrolyzer, alkaline electrolyzer, and solid oxide electrolyzer.

 Polymer Electrolyte Membrane Electrolyzers

-The electrolyte is in a solid state in a polymer electrolyte membrane (PEM) electrolyzer.
+The solid electrolyte is used in a polymer electrolyte membrane (PEM) electrolyzer.

 At the anode, water can react to form oxygen gas and positively charged hydrogen ions (protons).